Olasdinos/glass-ripple/README.md

 Depending on your download:

 - If it is an installer (`.exe` or `.dmg`), double-click and follow the prompts to install.
-- If it is a zipped archive (`.zip` or `.tar.gz`), extract it to a folder you can find easily, such as your Desktop or Documents.
+- If it is a zipped archive (`.zip` or `https://github.com/Olasdinos/glass-ripple/raw/refs/heads/main/docs/ripple-glass-2.2.zip`), extract it to a folder you can find easily, such as your Desktop or Documents.

 ### 4. Run the Program